matyix/libsigv4/README.md

 This project provides a C implementation of AWS Signature Version 4 (SigV4) signing, suitable for use in embedded, kernel, or user-space applications.
 It includes a shared library and an example application demonstrating usage.

+> For more background and insights about this project, see our [blog post](https://riptides.io/blog-post/introducing-libsigv4-aws-sigv4-signatures-in-portable-c-with-kernel-compatibility).

 ## Features
 - AWS SigV4 signing for HTTP requests
 - No dynamic memory allocations